-It is common for community foundations to receive the majority of the contributions in any given year from a small number of donors due to bequests received from estates or periodic grants from Lilly Endowment Inc. During the year ending December 31, 2021, the Foundation received grants of \$2,581,600 from one donor and \$400,000 from another donor.
-During the year ending December 31, 2020, the Foundation received grants of \$200,000 from Lilly Endowment Inc. as part of the seventh phase of its Giving Indiana Funds for Tomorrow (GIFT) initiative, respectively.
+It is common for community foundations to receive the majority of the contributions in any given year from a small number of donors due to bequests received from estates or periodic grants from Lilly Endowment Inc. During the year ending December 31, 2022, the Foundation received a contribution of \$738,813 from one donor.
+During the year ending December 31, 2021, the Foundation received grants of \$2,581,600 from one donor and \$400,000 from another donor.
 Other than grants from Lilly Endowment Inc., the majority of the Foundation's support comes from the area of LaGrange County, Indiana.